-We Refuse to Be Mislabeled: Updating Rheumatoid Arthritis (RA) to Rheumatoid Autoimmune Disease (RAD)
+We Refuse to Be Mislabeled: Updating Rheumatoid Arthritis (RA) to Rheumatoid Disease (RD)

 Three years ago, I saw Rheumatoid Arthritis (RA) patients insisting that the name of the disease needed to be changed.
 They argued that until the “a” word is removed from the name, confusion about the disease will continue.
 When asked, I said that we could not wait around for that to happen; let’s work for awareness right now whatever the name is.
 And I did.